macarthur-lab/gnomad_mnv/README.md

 However, note that due to the gnomAD sample data as well as the exome data of rare disease families being not publicly available, most of the scripts cannot be simply run in your local.

-`util` contains functions and directories used in the analysis.
+`util` contains some of the functions used in the analysis.